dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 ## This chapter is in progress {#froc-meanings-intro1}

 TBA As of 11/20/20

 ## Introduction {#froc-meanings-intro}

-Chapter \@ref(froc-empirical) focused on empirical *plots* possible with FROC data, for example, the FROC, AFROC, wAFROC and inferred ROC plots.
-Expressions were given for computing *operating points* for each plot from the z-samples.
+Chapter \@ref(froc-empirical) focused on empirical plots possible with FROC data, for example, the FROC, AFROC, wAFROC and inferred ROC plots.
+Expressions were given for computing *operating points* for each plot from z-samples.
 Because of the ambiguity in ordering the two values associated with each operating points (e.g., sensitivity-specificity pairs in ROC plots), operating points should not be used as figures of merit.
 Rather one should use *area measures* derived from operating characteristics.
-This chapter is devoted to such measures for FROC data.
+This chapter is devoted to a number of such measures for FROC data.

 A generic empirical area under a plot is denoted $A_{\text{oc}}$, where the "oc" subscript denotes the applicable operating characteristic.
 For example, the area under the empirical wAFROC is denoted $A_{\text{wAFROC}}$.
-Calculating areas from operating points using planimetry or geometry is tedious at best.
-Needed are formulae for calculating them directly from ratings.
-In this sense this chapter is analogous to Chapter \@ref(empiricalAUC) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings, i.e., the Bamber theorem.
+Calculating areas from operating points using planimetry or geometry is tedious at best. *Needed are formulas for calculating them directly from ratings.* In this sense this chapter is analogous to Chapter \@ref(empiricalAUC) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings, i.e., the Bamber theorem.

 I make a distinction between *empirical AUC under a plot*, i.e., an area measure, and a *FOM-statistic*, generically denoted $\theta$, that can be computed directly from the ratings.
 While any function of the ratings is a possible FOM-statistic, whether it is useful depends upon whether it can be related to the area under an operating characteristic.
-This chapter derives formulae for FOM-statistics $\theta_{\text{oc}}$, which yield the same values as the areas $A_{\text{oc}}$ under the corresponding empirical operating characteristics.
+This chapter derives formulas for FOM-statistics $\theta_{\text{oc}}$, which yield the same values as the areas $A_{\text{oc}}$ under the corresponding empirical operating characteristics.
 The meanings of these FOM-statistics are discussed [@RN2484].

 Here is the organization of the chapter.

-Expressions for the empirical AFROC FOM-statistic $\theta_{\text{AFROC}}$ and the empirical weighted-AFROC FOM-statistic $\theta_{\text{wAFROC}}$ are presented and their limiting values for chance-level and perfect performances are explored.
-Two important theorems are stated, whose proofs are in TBA Online Appendix 14.A.
-The first theorem proves the equality between the empirical wAFROC FOM-statistic $\theta_{\text{wAFROC}}$ and the area $A_{\text{wAFROC}}$ under the empirical wAFROC plot [^froc-meanings-foms-ocs-1].
-The second theorem derives an expression for the area under the straight-line extension of the wAFROC from the observed end-point to (1,1), and explains why it is essential to include this area.
-A small simulated-dataset is used to illustrate how NL and LL ratings and lesion weights determine the wAFROC empirical plot.
-It demonstrates that the wAFROC gives equal importance to all diseased cases, a desirable statistical characteristic.
-Corresponding results ignoring the weights shows that the AFROC gives excessive importance to cases with more lesions.
-This is followed by physical interpretation of the corresponding AUCs / FOM-statistics.
+-   Expressions for the empirical AFROC FOM-statistic $\theta_{\text{AFROC}}$ and the empirical weighted-AFROC FOM-statistic $\theta_{\text{wAFROC}}$ are presented and their limiting values for chance-level and perfect performances are explored.

+-   Two important theorems are stated, whose proofs are in [TBA Online Appendix 14.A].

+-   The first theorem proves the equality between the empirical wAFROC FOM-statistic $\theta_{\text{wAFROC}}$ and the area $A_{\text{wAFROC}}$ under the empirical wAFROC plot.
+[A similar equality applies to the empirical AFROC FOM-statistic $\theta_{\text{AFROC}}$ and the area $A_{\text{AFROC}}$ under the empirical AFROC plot.]

+-   The second theorem derives an expression for the area under the straight-line extension of the wAFROC from the observed end-point to (1,1), and explains why it is essential to include this area.

+-   A small simulated-dataset is used to illustrate how NL and LL ratings and lesion weights determine the wAFROC empirical plot.

+-   It demonstrates that the wAFROC gives equal importance to all diseased cases, a desirable statistical characteristic.

+-   Corresponding results but ignoring the weights show that the AFROC gives excessive importance to cases with more lesions.

+-   This is followed by physical interpretation of the AUC or FOM-statistics.
 It shows explicitly how the ratings comparisons implied in FOM-statistic properly credit and penalize the observer for correct and incorrect decisions, respectively.
 This section gives probabilistic meanings to the AFROC and wAFROC AUCs.

-[^froc-meanings-foms-ocs-1]: A similar equality applies to the empirical AFROC FOM-statistic $\theta_{\text{AFROC}}$ and the area $A_{\text{AFROC}}$ under the empirical AFROC plot

-Detailed derivations of FOM-statistics applicable to the areas under the empirical FROC plot, the AFROC1 and wAFROC1 plots are not given.
-Instead, the results for all plots are summarized in TBA Online Appendix 14.C, which shows that the definitions "work", i.e., the FOM-statistics yield the correct areas as determined by numerical integration.
+-   Detailed derivations of FOM-statistics applicable to the areas under the empirical FROC plot, the AFROC1 and wAFROC1 plots are not given.
+Instead, the results for all plots are summarized in [TBA Online Appendix 14.C], which shows that the definitions "work", i.e., the FOM-statistics yield the correct areas as determined by numerical integration.

 ## Empirical AFROC FOM-statistic {#froc-meanings-afroc}

 $A_{\text{AFROC}}$ was defined in \@ref(froc-empirical-wAFROC) as the area under the empirical AFROC.
-The corresponding FOM-statistic $\theta_{\text{AFROC}}$ is defined next.
-One calculates the rating of the highest rated NL mark $\text{FP}_{k_1 1}$ on each non-diseased case $k_1 1$ ($-\infty$ if the case has no NL marks) and compares it to each LL rating using the kernel function $\psi(H,LL)$ defined in Eqn. \@ref(eq:empiricalAUC-PsiFunction).
+The corresponding FOM-statistic $\theta_{\text{AFROC}}$ is defined as follows: one calculates the rating of the highest rated NL mark $\text{FP}_{k_1 1}$ on each non-diseased case $k_1 1$ (or $-\infty$ if the case has no NL marks) and compares it to each LL rating using the kernel function $\psi(H,LL)$ defined in Eqn. \@ref(eq:empiricalAUC-PsiFunction).
 The kernel function comparison yields 1 if the LL rating is higher, 0.5 if the ratings are identical and zero otherwise.
 A summation is performed over all cases and all lesions.

 The highest rating $\text{FP}_{k_1 1}$ on non-diseased case $k_1 1$ is defined as: